777arc/textbook/content/filters.rst

    </details>

 Now for an FIR example.
-Have any of you ever done this: x = x*0.99 + new_value*0.01, where the 0.99/0.01 represent the speed the value updates (or rate of decay, same thing).
+Have any of you ever done this:

+    x = x*0.99 + new_value*0.01

+where the 0.99 and 0.01 represent the speed the value updates (or rate of decay, same thing).
 It's a convenient way to slowly update some variable without having to remember the last several values.
 This is actually a form of low pass IIR Filter.
 Hopefully you can see why IIR filters have less stability than FIR.
 Values never fully go away!

 *************************
 Filter Design Tools
 *************************

 Like I mentioned, we typically use a filter designer tool in practice.
-There are plenty of different tools, but for students I recommend this easy-to-use web app by Peter Isza that will show you impulse and frequency response: http://t-filter.engineerjs.com/>.
+There are plenty of different tools, but for students I recommend this easy-to-use web app by Peter Isza that will show you impulse and frequency response: http://t-filter.engineerjs.com.
 Using the default values, at the time of writing this at least, it's set up to design a low-pass filter with a passband from 0 to 400 Hz and stopband from 500 Hz and up.
 The sample rate is 2 kHz, so the max frequency we can "see" is 1 kHz.

 .. image:: ../_static/filter_designer1.PNG
    :scale: 70 %